 In the Chiloé Archipelago, off the coast of Chile, are about 70 churches built within a "Circular Mission" framework, introduced by the Jesuits in the 17th century.
 These churches bear witness to a successful fusion of indigenous and European culture as well as to the spiritual values of the communities.

-In the Chiloé Archipelago, off the coast of Chile, are about 70 churches built within the framework of a "Circular Mission" introduced by the Jesuits in the 17th century and continued by the Franciscans in the 18th and 19th centuries.
+In the Chiloé Archipelago, off the coast of the Los Lagos Region of Chile, are about 70 churches built within the framework of a "Circular Mission" introduced by the Jesuits in the 17th century and continued by the Franciscans in the 18th and 19th centuries.

 The most exceptional illustrations of this unique form of wooden ecclesiastical architecture (the so-called Chilota School of architecture) are the churches of Achao, Quinchao, Castro, Rilán, Nercón, Aldachildo, Ichuac, Detif, Vilupulli, Chonchi, Tenaún, Colo, San Juan, Dalcahue, Chellín and Caguach.
 These sixteen churches are outstanding examples of the successful fusion of European and indigenous cultural traditions.